yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 }
 ```

-As a result of this loader's execution, we should be able to receive our beacon in the Havoc C2.
-With this being said, you might be asking yourself, what shellcode will we be using?
+As a result, we should be able to receive a beacon in the Havoc C2.
+With that being said, you might be asking yourself, what shellcode will we be using?
 Well, Havoc has our back on this one, as it can generate the shellcode for us.

 ### Generating the shellcode